 Considering Minecraft for your Home Improvement Plan

-With the plethora of iPhone and Android apps which focus on floor plans and interior design, you have options.
+With the plethora of iPhone and Android apps that focus on floor plans and interior design, you have options.
 Almost all of these apps do not have community elements so you’ll need a lot of inspiration to go it alone.
 Of course, there are inspirational platforms like Pinterest and Facebook Groups.
 For Pinterest, you’ll get overwhelmed by images and no interaction.
 On Facebook, you could get overwhelmed by very active groups that are simply time-consuming.

-If you love your home and your living space, then the popular Minecraft may be just for you.
+If you love your home and your living space, then the popular Minecraft maybe just for you.
 It has likely stolen your heart like many designs and art lovers worldwide and there are many examples, such as living room and design ideas found on Youtube and within the game itself.

-With the game, you gather resources, explore cave systems, and craft items that help you build and design unique ideas that could be replicated in your home.
+With the game, you gather resources, explore cave systems and craft items that help you build and design unique ideas that could be replicated in your home.
 The game may improve your design skills as you are likely to get inspiration to help create your dream project.
-Heck, do you want some blueprints for the game, well Grabcraft is your answer.
+Heck, do you want some blueprints for the game, well Grabcraft is your answer?

 Developing Your Modern and Interior Design Style in Minecraft

-Minecraft could help you bring modern elements to your own home which is clean, vibrant and energetic.
+Minecraft could help you bring modern elements to your own home which is clean, vibrant, and energetic.
 In Minecraft, you can try and build anything and you might even get positive feedback or a following!

 Consider incorporating artwork in any room; a large art piece with minimal or no frame might be a perfect feature either for the kitchen or the living room.
 The art could depict your lifestyle, and you should not be afraid to use colorful paintings.
 Expansive walls might need smaller art series, but you might want to avoid a gallery wall arrangement as it would be cluttered and affect the modernist look you could want to achieve.

 Modern interiors designs have simple and clean lines, and you can achieve the desired look on Minecraft.
 Remember, it’s the most popular style in the game by a wide margin!
 You can build strong vertical and horizontal lines using modern architectural styles.
-The choice of furniture and designs would echo the simple lines creating a symmetrical look in the overall house design.
+The choice of furniture and designs would echo the simple lines creating an asymmetrical look in the overall house design.
 You could have cylindrical column designs in your homes that add drama and class to the living space, contrary to the simple lines.